 When to password protect a PDF

-Password-protecting a PDF is the right move before emailing sensitive documents — financial statements, contracts, medical records, personal IDs — to prevent anyone who intercepts the email from opening the file.
+Password-protecting a PDF is the right move before emailing sensitive documents — financial statements, contracts, medical records, personal IDs, tax returns — to prevent anyone who intercepts or accidentally receives the email from opening the file.
+It is also useful for documents stored in shared cloud folders where you want to restrict access to specific authorized recipients.

 How to add a password to a PDF for free